aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/protect-or-encrypt-a-document/open-a-document-read-only/_index.md

 If you need to check if a document has a write protection password that restricts it from editing, you can use the [IsWriteProtected](https://apireference.aspose.com/words/net/aspose.words.settings/writeprotection/properties/iswriteprotected) property.

-The following code example demonstrates how to make a document read-only:
+The following code example shows how to make a document read-only:

 {{< gist "aspose-words-gists" "eacc4fc7407a98d683f3084bb86d58f7" "Examples-DocsExamples-DocsExamples-Programming with Documents-Protect or Encrypt Document-Document protection-ReadOnlyProtection.cs" >}}